Close

 • If you selected Create New Playlist, you can name your playlist and add a description (optional).
 When you are finished, select Create Playlist.

-Gale eBooks--appealing to non-fiction readers
+Gale eBooks--Appealing to non-fiction readers

 Gale eBooks offer patrons an award-winning, hassle-free eBook experience—anytime, anywhere, and on any device.